Calculations concerning the growth and sustainability of Finnish forests

 Roundwood removals refer to the total volume of roundwood harvested from Finnish forests.

-In 2016 roundwood removals totalled about 70 million cubic metres, of which 88 % (62.1 %) was logs and pulpwood.
-The remaining 8.2 million cubic metres was energy wood, which means fuelwood used in private homes or small-diameter roundwood used as forest chips in heat and power plants.
+In 2017 roundwood removals totalled 72.4 million cubic metres, of which 87 % (63.3 million cubic metres) was logs and pulpwood.
+The remaining 9.2 million cubic metres was energy wood, which means fuelwood used in private homes or small-diameter roundwood used as forest chips in heat and power plants.
 This means that most of the wood that ends up in energy use is included in the roundwood removals, while logging residue and stumps are not.

 In addition to the realised roundwood removals, estimates for the maximum sustainable roundwood removals are calculated, also concerning the coming decades.
 Maximum roundwood removals mean the upper limit for felling as we aim for sustainable forest management.
 The limit is set on the basis of economic sustainability and sustainable wood production, with due account for forest management recommendations and the protection decisions that have been made.
 The estimates for the maximum sustainable felling potential by the Natural Resources Institute Finland extend to 2040.
 The estimate for a sustainable annual felling potential for roundwood in 2011-2020 is 81.4 million cubic metres.
 The total removals in the whole country in 2016 represented 86 % of the maximum sustainable felling potential.